AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >As an administrator, you can also choose to view the filename of the parent map which is currently opened in the map view.
 Select the **File name** option of the **View files by** section in **User preferences**.

-When you open a map in the map view, the title of the current map is displayed in the centre of the main toolbar.
+When you open a map in the map view, the title of the current map is displayed in the centre of the Tab bar.
 If the title is too long, then an ellipsis is displayed and you can also hover over the title to see the full title in the tool tip.

 When you define key attributes for the topic or map references, you can view the title, the corresponding icon, and the key in the left panel.
 The key is displayed as `keys=<key-name>`.